1242035/spree/guides/src/content/api/states.md

 ---
 title: States
-description: Use the Spree Commerce storefront API to access State data.
+description: Use the Viauco Commerce storefront API to access State data.
 ---

 ## Index

-To get a list of states within Spree, make a request like this:
+To get a list of states within Viauco, make a request like this:

 ```text
 GET /api/v1/states